oofdere/TempleLUT/README.md

 Download the LUT you want, then import it into the software of your choice.

 ### OBS
 Select the source you want to apply the LUT to, then select Filters.
 Click the + button under Effect Filters, and add an Apply LUT effect.
 Then, browse to where you downloaded 16.png or 16d.png.
+For best results, right click the source and change Scale Filtering to Point.

 ## License
 <p xmlns:dct="http://purl.org/dc/terms/" xmlns:vcard="http://www.w3.org/2001/vcard-rdf/3.0#">